co4s1/markov-music-classifier/readme.md

 Finished on March 5th, 2026

 # Markov chain classical music classifier
+An investigation into quantifying musical style using first-order Markov chain transition matrices.
+By analyzing pitch and duration transitions in transposed MusicXML files, this project calculates log-likelihood scores to classify whether an unseen piece was composed by Johann Sebastian Bach or Wolfgang Amadeus Mozart.

 ## Abstract
 The training process involved counting every occurrence of a transition between two states across the entire training library used to create the probability distribution.
 If there is an underlying style for a particular composer, the composer can be thought of as the probability distribution function.
 By recording transitions experimentally over a large number of iterations, the experimental probability distribution should converge to the “theoretical” probability distribution "function" of that composer.